alexogeny/artemis/docs/ops/publishing.md

 ```

 The command builds the site and pushes it to the `gh-pages` branch.
 Configure the repository's GitHub
 Pages settings to serve content from that branch.
 Subsequent deployments reuse the same command.
+The
+automation pipeline also runs this command after every push to `main`, ensuring that docs in GitHub Pages stay
+in sync with the default branch.